eclipse/epsilon-website/n/mkdocs/docs/doc/picto/index.md

 # Visualising Models with Picto

-Picto is an Eclipse view for visualising models via model-to-text transformation to SVG/HTML.
-Compared to existing graphical modelling frameworks such as [Sirius](https://eclipse.org/sirius) and [GMF/Eugenia](../eugnia-gmf-tutorial), the main appeal of Picto is that model visualisation takes place in an embedded browser and therefore you can leverage any HTML/SVG/JavaScript-based technology such as [D3.js](https://d3js.org/), [mxGraph](https://github.com/jgraph/mxgraph) and [JointJS(https://www.jointjs.com/).
+Picto is an Eclipse view for **visualising models via model-to-text transformation** to SVG/HTML.
+Compared to existing graphical modelling frameworks such as [Sirius](https://eclipse.org/sirius) and [GMF/Eugenia](../eugnia-gmf-tutorial), the main appeal of Picto is that model visualisation takes place in an embedded browser and therefore you can leverage any HTML/SVG/JavaScript-based technology such as [D3.js](https://d3js.org/), [mxGraph](https://github.com/jgraph/mxgraph) and [JointJS](https://www.jointjs.com/).
 Picto also provides built-in support for the powerful [Graphviz](https://www.graphviz.org/) and [PlantUML](https://plantuml.com/) textual syntaxes (which are transformed to SVG via the respective tools).
 A distinguishing feature of Picto is does not require running multiple Eclipse instances as the metamodels, models and visualisation transformations can all reside in the same workspace.

+!!! tip
-Also, as Picto uses [EGL](../../egl) for model-to-text transformation, it is not limited to EMF-based models and can be used to visualise the contents of Simulink models, XML documents, spreadsheets, and any other type of artefact supported by an [Epsilon EMC driver](../../emc).
+	As Picto uses [EGL](../../egl) for model-to-text transformation, it is [not limited to EMF-based models](#using-picto-in-standalone-mode-with-many-models) and can be used to visualise the contents of Simulink models, XML documents, spreadsheets, and any other type of artefact supported by an [Epsilon EMC driver](../../emc).

 On the flip side, Picto displays read-only views of models and as such it is not a good fit if diagram-based model editing capabilities are required.
 In this article we demonstrate Picto through a small social network example.
 The complete source code of the example is available [here](https://git.eclipse.org/c/epsilon/org.eclipse.epsilon.git/plain/examples/org.eclipse.epsilon.examples.picto.socialnetwork/).